-Next time I will begin to wrap up this series with some reflections about a recent experience as interim COO for a disability-focused organization.
+Next time I will begin to wrap up this series with some highlights of learnings along the journey that began with two years in the Peace Corps.
 And I’ll describe the rest of the hike that day in June of 2018, climbing up my 47th mountain, the second-highest of the 48 peaks, Mt Adams!

 Also, this time I climbed Mt Adams first, and then went up Madison, so in reverse order as compared to the last time.